-Wildfires are blazes that are uncontrolled and fueled by different types of weather, dry underbrush, and wind, which burn land by the acres and take over everything in their paths, in just a few minutes.
-There are typically about 100,000 wildfires in the United States every year.
-Over 9 million acres of land have been destroyed due to treacherous wildfires.
-Here in this article you will get to know about the causes, effects, and solutions to these wildfires and what can be done about them?
+Wildfires or bushfires are blazes that are uncontrolled and fueled by different types of weather, dry underbrush, and wind, which burn land by the acres and take over everything in their paths, in just a few minutes.

 Climate warming from increasing greenhouse gas emissions is forecast to dramatically increase the risk of very large, damaging wildfires over the next several decades, a new NOAA-funded study says.
-Here is an interesting piece of article which says that risk of large U.S. wildfires are predicted by mid-century.
+Here is an interesting piece of article that says that the risk of large U.S. wildfires is predicted by mid-century.

 It is known that wildfires behave unpredictably – this is fundamental – but it is my experience that humans in the presence of wildfire are also likely to behave in aberrant and unpredictable ways.